 Traveling to Peru includes endless routes to discover the many wonders that hide their historical places and tourist destinations.
 Compared with domestic flights, the train lines allow travelers to live an unforgettable experience and witness spectacular landscapes along the great diversity of terrains and landscapes of Peru.

-In Peru there are 1906.6 kilometers of total length of railway lines, according to information from the Ministry of Transport and Telecommunications.
+In Peru, there are 1906.6 kilometers of the total length of railway lines, according to information from the Ministry of Transport and Telecommunications.
 Among them, the train that joins the cities of Lima and Huancayo is one of the most emblematic because in its unique route passengers can contemplate the beauty of the Mantaro Valley.
-Another striking route is the one that runs through Andean Explorer, considered one of the highest railway routes on the planet, which transits the valleys of the Huatanay River to Puno, and where travelers can witness the great biodiversity of the Andean territory and the charm of its landscapes.
+Another striking route is the one that runs through Andean Explorer, considered one of the highest railway routes on the planet, which transits the valleys of the Huatanay River to Puno, where travelers can witness the great biodiversity of the Andean territory and the charm of its landscapes.

 To transport tourists to Machu Picchu, PeruRail mainly uses the Poroy and Ollantaytambo stations, which are frequented by hundreds of travelers each day.
 The luxurious Hiram Bingham train departs from the Poroy station, twenty minutes from the city of Cusco.

-Inca Rail, on the other hand, operates train Ollantaytambo to Aguas Calientes and has tourist service and first class.
+Inca Rail, on the other hand, operates the train Ollantaytambo to Aguas Calientes and has tourist service and first class.
 This route to Machu Picchu is shorter and has the advantage that tourists can visit the Archaeological Complex of Ollantaytambo.
 Finally, the company Andean Railways also offers this service to the majestic Machu Picchu from Ollantaytambo.